Yosem1t3/clipdog/README.md

 # ClipDog 🐕

-A stylish macOS menu bar app that demonstrates modern SwiftUI design with fun interactions.
+A stylish macOS menu bar app that saves you from clipboard attacks.

 ## Features